Icon representing Improve environmental outcomes

 Balancing all environmental factors ensures we are holistically considering our projects and the communities they impact.
 This delivers the most beneficial outcomes and protects the wellbeing of the surrounding environments and communities.

-Develop a circular economy for Transport by designing waste and pollution out and keeping products and materials in use
+Support the transition to a circular economy for Transport by designing waste and pollution out and keeping products and materials in use

 Building and fixing roads requires us to manage millions of tonnes of excavated spoil, road building materials and waste.
-Over the last financial year, we have diverted 96 per cent of this waste away from landfill, exceeding the previous financial year’s diverted waste and the NSW Government’s targeted recycling rate of 80 per cent.

 Resource recovery rates from our road maintenance activities